Pennsylvania Shakespeare Festival

 Stay up to date on Lehigh Valley tourism, events, and happenings.
 Sign up for Discover Lehigh Valley's eNewsletter.

-The Pennsylvania Shakespeare Festival kicks off its 30th Season on June 25, 2021 with something for everyone with in-person performances both indoors and outdoors, and more.
-In residence at the Labuda Center for the Performing Arts of, the PA Shakespeare Festival (PSF) brings actors, directors, designers and more from across the country to create top of the line performances over the summer months.
+The Pennsylvania Shakespeare Festival kicks off its 2023 summer season on May 31, 2023 with something for everyone with in-person performances at this leading Shakespeare festival.
+Under this year's theme, Brave New Worlds, expect to be entertained with a thrilling line-up of live theatre.
+In residence at the Labuda Center for the Performing Arts of, the professional theatre company of PA Shakespeare Festival (PSF) brings actors, directors, designers and more from across the country to create top of the line performances over the summer months.
 You'll find performances that can be enjoyed by the whole family, from classic musicals, to hysterical comedies, to kid-friendly spectacles.

 Photo above: Luigi Sottile and Mairin Lee in Shakespeare in Love (2018).
 Photo by Lee A. Butz.